AAAlimjan/MOOC/README.md

 a way of making contribution with engineering: [Energy Engineering](https://github.com/AAAlimjan/ComingBack/tree/master/EnergyEngineering)

-a dance of mathematics and logic:[Software and Coding](https://github.com/AAAlimjan/ComingBack/tree/master/Coding)
+a dance of mathematics and logic : [Software and Coding](https://github.com/AAAlimjan/ComingBack/tree/master/Coding)

 a new language of : [Russian](https://github.com/AAAlimjan/ComingBack/tree/master/Studying%20Russian)